 NOW, THEREFORE, in consideration of the agreements and mutual covenants set forth herein, and for other good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged, the parties agree to the following:

 Term.
-The term of this MOU shall be three (3) years, beginning on the Effective Date and continuing until December 31, 2024.
-At any time prior to November 1, 2024, the parties may, in writing, extend the term of this MOU until December 31, 2026.
+The term of this MOU shall begin on the Effective Date and continue indefinitely unless and until terminated in accordance with paragraph 10 of this MOU.

 Services and Resources.
 ACF shall provide NMCT with personnel and resources as set forth in this Section 2 (the “Services”):